How to Fabricate a PCB With DIY Methods?

 - Make holes, polish the copper foil with fine sandpaper, apply rosin alcohol solution, and let it dry.
 The quality of this printed board is very close to that of a conventional printed board.
 The 0.3 mm tape can be passed between the two legs of the IC, which can greatly reduce the short jumpers on the front of the circuit board, thus saving trouble and time.

 - Dissolve lacquer flakes (namely shellac, available from chemical stores) in three parts of absolute alcohol, and stir appropriately.
-After all the flakes dissolve, add a few drops of medical purple potion (gentian violet) to make it show a particular After evenly mixing, it can be used as protective paint for the circuit boards.
+After all the flakes dissolve, add a few drops of medical purple potion (gentian violet) to make it show a particular After evenly mixing, it can be used as protective paint for the pcb fabrication.